Where have 18 countries film their Survivor series? The answer is the exotic Bocas del Toro Archipelago off Panama's Caribbean coast.

 What To Do

-The islands of Bocas del Toro on the northern Caribbean side of Panama have some of the best surfing in Panama, with a wide variety of surf breaks with medium or big waves.
-Paunch, Bluff, Carenero and Wizard are popular surf spots, but there are plenty more.
-In Bocas Town you'll find surf shops, both for rental and repair, as well as cheap hostels for the budget surfer.
-The best surf for this area is from December through August.
+The islands of Bocas del Toro have some of the best surfing in Panama with a wide variety of surf breaks with medium or big waves.
+Paunch, Bluff, Carenero and Wizard are popular surf spots/ In Bocas Town you'll find surf shops for rental and repair, as well as cheap hostels for the budget surfer.
+The best time of year to surf for is from December through August.

-The best way to get to know Bocas is to take a Bocas one-day boat tour.
-Boats can take you to Dolphin Bay to observe dolphins cavorting, beaches like Red Frog or Zapatillas Keys, mangroves teeming with life, lunch at Coral Cay in the middle of the ocean and the best nearby snorkeling spots.
-You can find boat tour operators on main street and the prices are reasonable.
+The best way to get to know Bocas is to take a Bocas one-day boat by boat or Catamaran tour.
+We recommend the Catamaran tour.
+Most tours take you to Dolphin Bay to observe dolphins cavorting, to picture perfect beaches like Red Frog or Zapatillas Keys,past mangroves teeming with life and the best nearby snorkeling spots.
+You can find boat and catamaran tours offered on main street and the prices are reasonable.
+Best to book the day before.

 Bastimentos Sky Rainforest Zipline Tour

 Enjoy this thrilling zipline canopy tour with 7 ziplines, a Tarzan swing, suspended sky bridge and ropes course.
-Set in lush rainforest Bastimientos Island next to a national park.
-From the zipline enjoy stunning beach and rainforest views and go swimming at Red Frog Beach afterwards.
+Whix through the lush rainforest Bastimientos Island adjacent to a national park.
+The zipline ride has stunning beach and rainforest views.
+Before or after your tour, go see Red Frog Beach.
 See Bastimentos Sky Rainforest Zipline Tours for more information.

 Red Frog Beach

-Arguably the most beautiful beach in Panama-enjoy sparkling white sand, dramatic crashing waves, turquoise waters surrounded by lush tropical rainforest.
+Regarded by many as the most beautiful beach in Panama-enjoy sparkling white sand, dramatic crashing waves, turquoise waters surrounded by lush tropical rainforest.
 To get there take the Red Frog Express boat on main street.
-On Red Frog beach, there's a good beach restaurant with hamburgers etc.and chairs etc for rent.
+On Red Frog beach, there's a restaurant with hamburgers etc.and chairs etc for rent.
 On the short walk across the island to the beach, you see and hear the tiny famous red frogs that live exclusively on this island.
 Get wet but don't swim out since there can be a strong undertow.

 Zapatilla Keys Beach